hashicorp/consul/website/source/docs/agent/checks.html.markdown

 There are three different kinds of checks:

 * Script + Interval - These checks depend on invoking an external application that performs the health check, exits with an appropriate exit code, and potentially generates some output.
 A script is paired with an invocation interval (e.g. every 30 seconds).
 This is similar to the Nagios plugin system.

 * HTTP + Interval - These checks make an HTTP `GET` request every Interval (e.g. every 30 seconds) to the specified URL.
 The status of the service depends on the HTTP response code: any `2xx` code is considered passing, a `429 Too Many Requests` is a warning, and anything else is a failure.
   This type of check should be preferred over a script that uses `curl` or another external process to check a simple HTTP operation.
+By default, HTTP checks will be configured with a request timeout equal to the check interval, with a max of 10 seconds.
+  It is possible to configure a custom HTTP check timeout value by specifying the `timeout` field in the check definition.

 * Time to Live (TTL) - These checks retain their last known state for a given TTL.
   The state of the check must be updated periodically over the HTTP interface.
 If an external system fails to update the status within a given TTL, the check is set to the failed state.
 This mechanism, conceptually similar to a dead man's switch, relies on the application to directly report its health.
 For example, a healthy app can periodically `PUT` a status update to the HTTP endpoint; if the app fails, the TTL will expire and the health check enters a critical state.

 ## Check Definition